 The Mode register designates the operation mode at the read or write cycle.
 This register is divided into 4 fields.
-A Burst Length Field to set the length of the burst, an Addressing Selection bit to program the column access sequence in a burst cycle (interleaved or sequential), a CAS Latency Field to set the access time at clock cycle and a Operation mode field to differentiate between normal operation (Burst read and burst Write) and a special Burst Read and Single Write mode.
-The mode set operation must be done before any activate command after the initial power up.
+A Burst Length Field to set the length of the burst, an Addressing Selection bit to program the column access sequence in a burst cycle (interleaved or sequential), a $\overline{CAS}$ Latency Field to set the access time at clock cycle and a Operation mode field to differentiate between normal operation (Burst read and burst Write) and a special Burst Read and Single Write mode.
+After the initial power up, the mode set operation must be done before any activate command.
 Any content of the mode register can be altered by re-executing the mode set command.
 All banks must be in precharged state and CKE must be high at least one clock before the mode set operation.
 After the mode register is set, a Standby or NOP command is required.
-Low signals of RAS, CAS, and WE at the positive edge of the clock activate the mode set operation.
+Low signals of $\overline{RAS}$ , $\overline{CAS}$ , and $\overline{WE}$ at the positive edge of the clock activate the mode set operation.
 Address input data at this timing defines parameters to be set as shown in the previous table.